Valerio-GROSSI/So101-Motion-Planning/README.md

+# Robot Pose Guidance with MoveIt Motion Planning
+![demo](video_robot.gif)

 README is still a work in progress.

-# Mon projet
-![demo](video_robot.gif)